shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-05-01-commonjs-and-amd.markdown

 {% endhighlight %}

-It includes require and exports statements.You must have seen this in nodejs if you have worked on it.It follows synchronous approach.
+It includes require and exports statements.
+You must have seen this in nodejs if you have worked on it.It follows synchronous approach.

-But the thing here is you can't run these modules directly through browser without an external library.That is where module loader like `requirejs` comes into picture.
+But the thing here is you can't run these modules directly through browser without an external library.
+That is where module loader like `requirejs` comes into picture.
 AMD modules can be loaded and run using requirejs directly.
 But to run commonjs modules,the most common approach is to put the commonjs code is this block:

 {% highlight javascript linenos %}
 define(function(require, exports, module) {